bennettpe/data-centric-dev-website/README.md

  I needed to make sure that the hashing the password worked and reading a hashed password worked ok.

- I ran the following checks as per Corey Schafer youtube video `Python Flask Tutorial: Full-Featured Web App Part 6 - User Authentication` https://youtu.be/CSHx6eCkmv0 <br>
+ I ran the following checks as per Corey Schafer youtube video <br> `Python Flask Tutorial: Full-Featured Web App Part 6 - User Authentication` https://youtu.be/CSHx6eCkmv0 <br>

  Ran the following commands after logging into python <br>